We honor all in-network benefits for emergency services according to the Federal No Surprise Act.

 Contact Our Caring Medical Professionals at Advance ER

-At Advance ER in Dallas, TX, we understand the importance of maintaining your sexual health.
+At Advance ER in Dallas, TX, we understand the importance of maintaining sexual health.
 Our experienced healthcare professionals are here to provide confidential and comprehensive STD testing services.

 Don't wait until symptoms appear—early detection and treatment are key to preventing complications and protecting your health.
 (214) 494-8222